Herb Reference Guide

 Glycyrrhizin inhibits the enzyme 11-beta-HSD2, which breaks down cortisol in the body.
 By slowing this breakdown, licorice root may help your body conserve cortisol during periods when the adrenal glands are depleted from chronic stress.
 This is why it appears in traditional formulas for adrenal fatigue and burnout recovery.

-Licorice root is an expectorant — it loosens and helps clear mucus from airways.
-It's also antimicrobial.
-For thousands of years it has been used to soothe sore throats, quiet persistent coughs, and support recovery from bronchitis.
-Some research suggests it may even help with viral respiratory infections.
+Licorice root has been traditionally valued as an expectorant — helping clear mucus from the airways.
+For thousands of years it has been used to soothe the throat and support comfortable breathing during seasonal changes.

 ⚖️ Hormonal Balance